kbelsvik-g2/Getting_and_Cleaning_Data_Course_Project/README.md

 - UCI_HAR_DATASET.zip

 - **ActivityData.txt** - This file contains the finished clean dataset for this project.
 It can be read into R using read.table().
-A in depth description of of these data and how it was obtained can be found below or in **CodeBook.md**.
+A in depth description of this data and how it was obtained can be found below or in **CodeBook.md**.

 - **CodeBook.md** - This file contains the description of the data and how it was obtained.